 About our Expertise

-Boats – big boats (to get us well offshore), little boats (tinnies) and some in between boats for diving, grab sampling, and deploying our water monitoring equipment.
+Boats – big boats (to get us well offshore), little boats (tinnies) and some in-between boats for diving, grab sampling and deploying our water monitoring equipment.

-Mapping equipment – from simple fish finders and GPS to swathe mappers and GIS systems that can overlay multiple data streams.
+Mapping equipment – from simple fish finders and GPS to multibeam swathe mappers and GIS systems that can overlay multiple data streams.

-IMAS’ experimental facilities including mesocosms designed to replicate field conditions, and water and chemical analysis laboratories.
+IMAS’ experimental facilities – including mesocosms designed to replicate field conditions and water and chemical analysis laboratories.

 Institute for Marine and Antarctic Studies